chromium/chromium/chrome/browser/support_tool/README.md

 ### Lacros System Information

 -   Gets information for Lacros browser through CrosAPI calls.
 It contains entries such as:
-    -   Contents of "Chrome System Information" for Lacros
+    -   Contents of `Chrome System Information` for Lacros
     -   Crash IDs for Lacros browser
     -   Device events
     -   Memory Details